 Carers' Rights and the Law

 When is Carers' Rights Day?

-Carers' Rights Day this year is on Thursday 23rd of November, 2024.
-This is an annual event run by Carers UK.
+Carers' Rights Day this year will be on the 21st Thursday, November and is an annual event run by Carers UK.
 It’s a great opportunity to raise awareness of carers' rights.
 With many carer support organisations across the UK, running events to help us understand more about our own rights.

+Carers' Rights and the Law